 1. Harlech | Towns and villages in Snowdonia

 Harlech rests on the western edge of Snowdonia and is dominated by an impressive hilltop castle.
 The sandy shores of Harlech beach sweep around Cardigan Bay with beautiful mountain views to the north.
 There’s a golf course and several holiday parks around Harlech, such as Min-y-Don where you can book a pitch for your caravan or motorhome and walk onto the beach through the sand dunes.

-Beddgelert | Places to stay in Snowdonia
+2. Beddgelert | Towns and villages in Snowdonia

-Conwy is only around 10 minutes by road from Snowdonia National Park, you can enjoy spectacular mountain and river views from one of the many castle turrets, or along the fortress walls that surround the historic town centre.
+Conwy is only around 10 minutes by road from Snowdonia National Park and you can expect spectacular mountain and river views from the castle turrets and fortress walls that surround the historic town centre.

 There’s plenty of pretty holiday homes to stay in and around Conwy, including ones near the Marina where you can watch visitors set off on sightseeing cruises, or be first in line to peak inside Great Britain’s Smallest House.